The Baxter Cliffs – said to be the most spectacular in the world – run from Point Culver east to Twilight Cove, a distance of 160 kilometres.

 From Wilson Bluff the cliffs again form the coastline and from this point they are termed the Bunda Cliffs.
 They extend 210 kilometres east to what is known as the Head of the Bight – a bay at the most northern extent of the Great Australian Bight.

 The highest part of the cliffs are the Baxter and Bunda Cliffs where they range from 60 metres to 120 metres.

 The four cliffs combined measure 810 kilometres in length. and are known as the Great Southern Scarp.

-The Baxter Cliffs are named in honour of John Baxter, who was with John Eyre during their historic east-west crossing of the continent.
-Baxter was murdered by two of the aboriginal members of the party near here.
-Unable to dig a grave for him because of the solid rock surface, Eyre wrapped his body in blankets, covered it with rocks and left.
+The Baxter Cliffs were named by a geologist in the Geological Surveys Team in or around 1968 in honour of John Baxter, who was with John Eyre during their historic east-west crossing of the continent.
+Baxter was murdered by Joey and Yarry, two of the aboriginal members of the party near here.
+Unable to dig a grave for him because of the solid rock surface, Eyre wrapped Baxter’s body in blankets, covered it with rocks and left.
 Forty years later the bones were found by ‘Iron Man’ Graham, Postmaster at Eyre Telegraph Station and taken to Perth.
 Their location today is a mystery.

 The Wylie Scarp was named after Edward John Eyre’s faithful aboriginal companion who remained with him after Baxter had been killed.